LewisDyer/StochasticGames/timelog.md

 13/10/2020 | 1.5 hours | Read lectures 5-7 and 10-12 of PMC lecture notes, prepared summary and questions for tomorrow's supervisor meeting.
 14/10/2020 | 1 hour | Supervisor meeting + refining minutes
 18/10/2020 | 3.5 hours | Completed examples 1 and 2 of PRISM-games, along with reading up on user-centric networks case study.
 Read first two case studies of game design paper and downloaded source code to read through/experiment with

+## Week 4
+19/10/2020 | 2 hours | Finished reading case studies of game design paper, Read through some source code from their examples.
+Reviewed .dot file from rock paper scissors to try and understand strategies.
+Added some questions for this week's meeting.